GenURL: A General Framework for Unsupervised Representation Learning: Experiments

-In this section, we compare GenURL with three types of existing self-supervised methods, including head-craft, clustering-based, and contrastive learning methods.
-For fair comparison, we apply the same augmentation settings described in MoCo.v2~\cite{2020mocov2} to all contrastive learning methods and follow hyper-parameters described in their original papers.
-We remove the Gaussian blur augmentation in CIFAR experiments~\cite{nips2020byol}\cite{cvpr2021simsiam}.
-We perform unsupervised pre-training using ResNet-50 on STL-10, and using ResNet-18 on CIFAR-10/100, Tiny and IN-1k.
-More implementation details are in supplement.
+In this subsection, we compare GenURL with three types of existing self-supervised methods, including head-craft, clustering-based, and contrastive learning methods.
+For a fair comparison, we apply the same augmentation settings described in MoCo.v2~\cite{2020mocov2} to all contrastive learning methods and follow hyper-parameters described in their original papers.
+We remove the Gaussian blur augmentation in CIFAR experiments~\cite{nips2020byol, cvpr2021simsiam}.
+We perform unsupervised pre-training using ResNet-50 on STL-10 and ImageNet-1K, and using ResNet-18 on CIFAR-10/100, Tiny ImageNet, and ImageNet-1K.
+GenURL adopts the GKL loss and the \textit{dynamic} method in the SSL task.